PassiveLemon/onthespot-docker/README.md

 Set `<image name>` to the name of the image that you built. </br>

 # Usage </br>
-Once it is run, it will download i3 for the desktop and build OTS. </br>
+Once it is run, it will download i3 for the desktop and build OTS.
+This may take a few minutes. </br>
 1. Head to http://localhost:6080/ to access the VNC.
-Enter the password you set earlier to enter.
+If the container hasn't finished setting up, nothing will show.
-2. You will see a prompt for settings.
-Enable default config, and I recommend using alt for the mod key if you already use win for your host. </br>
+2. Enter the password you set earlier to enter. </br>
-3. Press `mod + enter` to open the terminal. </br>
+3. OTS should be started automatically.
+You will need to go to the config tab and enter your Spotify account details.
-4. Enter `exec /root/onthespot/dist/onthespot_linux` to start OTS. </br>
+   - If the window size is too weird, you can change it by right clicking and dragging the space between the terminal and OTS.
-5. You will need to go to the config tab and enter your Spotify account details.
-Once you do that, close OTS with `mod + shift + q`. </br>
+4. Once you do that, close OTS with `alt+shift+q`. </br>
-6. Open OTS back up using the same command from before. </br>
+5. Open OTS back up using `alt+shift+p`. </br>
-7. Use OTS!
+6. Use OTS!
 The download directory is set by default.
 Assuming you mounted a host directory correctly, it will just download to there. </br>

 # Other </br>